Aliazzzz/Monarco-HAT-library-for-CODESYS-V3/README.md

-CODESYS 3 Library for Monarco HAT
+CODESYS V3 Library for Monarco IO HAT

 I am not connected with Monarco (REX) or CODESYS in any way.
-I simply wrote this library out of hobbyism and for fun (self education) because I loved the industrial rubustness of this HAT.
+I simply wrote this library out of hobbyism and for fun (self education) because I love the industrial rubustness of this HAT.

 The Monarco HAT was lacking a proper CODESYS V3 library, so I decided to write it myself to fill in this gap.
 So, using C & Java Node-JS code examples and documentation from Monarco and after lots of reading and coding, this is end-result.
 I intend to expand on the Device driver with frequent updates.
 I decided that it maybe of use for other people, Therefore, I released it under the "Unlicense" agreement.
-It may still contain bugs (not too much I hope!)
+It may still contain bugs (not too much I hope!).
+If you spot a bug, tell us.

 So, feel free to contribute!